-- In the Treeview right-click on Seepage and press Set active - Select both surfaces and, from the support attribute Seepage Flow onto the model. - In the Assign support dialog choose the From loadcase (Nonlinear and Transient Analysis) option, and select the Seepage loadcase.
-Press OK to assign.
+- In the 🕒 Treeview right-click on Seepage and press Set active - Select both surfaces and, from the review, drag and drop the support attribute Seepage Flow onto the model.

+Attributes Supports...

-• Now select only the left-hand bottom line of the dam (i.e. not within the filter), and assign the Fixed XY (Seepage Flow) support attribute, the ensuring From loadcase (Nonlinear and Transient Analysis) option and Seepage loadcase are selected in the Assign support dialog.
+- In the Assign support dialog choose the From loadcase (Nonlinear and Transient Analysis) option, and select the Seepage loadcase.
+Press OK to assign. - Now select only the left-hand bottom line of the dam (i.e. not within the filter), and assign the Fixed XY (Seepage Flow) support attribute, the ensuring From loadcase (Nonlinear and Transient Analysis) option and Seepage loadcase are selected in the Assign support dialog.